 The superior outcome of patients in this study may be a reflection of overall higher doses of iloprost used in our population.
 In the study by Hoeper et al mean dose of iloprost used was 2.6ng/kg/min at 6 months while Knudsen et al reported a median dose achieved at 12 months of 1.8ng/kg/min.
 Median dose at discharge from hospital in our study was 2.6ng/kg/min, increasing at home to a maximum median dose of 4.6ng/kg/min.
 The lack of incremental survival benefit, at Cox regression analysis, related to the individual maximum dose received in our cohort may be explained by the confounding fact that deteriorating patients with end-stage disease will often have their iloprost dose increased.
 Concerns have been raised elsewhere regarding potential delaying of parenteral prostanoid therapy by nebulised therapy(Delcroix et al., 2009).
 It is therefore interesting to note that in the study of Hoeper et al only 5% of patients were treated with iv iloprost de novo (95% of patients commencing nebulised iloprost as first-line therapy) compared with 35% of patients receiving iv iloprost de novo in the current study(M M Hoeper et al., 2009).
 Overall median time from diagnosis to iv therapy was similar and so lead-time bias is unlikely to explain the superior survival we observed.

-Long term outcomes in iPAH patients treated with iv eposprostenol have been studied in larger number of patients(V. V. McLaughlin et al., 2002; Sitbon et al., 2002).
-Sitbon et al observed 1, 3 and 5 year overall survival from commencement of therapy in 178 patients to be 85%, 63% and 55% while Mclaughlin et al observed 1- and 3- year survival of 88% and 63% in 162 patients.
+Long term outcomes in iPAH patients treated with iv epoprostenol have been studied in larger number of patients(V. V. McLaughlin et al., 2002; Sitbon et al., 2002).
+Sitbon et al observed 1-, 3- and 5-year overall survival from commencement of therapy in 178 patients to be 85%, 63% and 55% while Mclaughlin et al observed 1- and 3- year survival of 88% and 63% in 162 patients.
 Survival was comparable in our cohort of patients, suggesting that the two prostanoids are capable of exerting similar long-term clinical effect in patients with iPAH.

 Survival in CTD-PAH patients was significantly poorer than in iPAH despite time from diagnosis to institution of iv therapy being similar.
 Differences in survival between these 2 disease-groups have previously been described elsewhere (J Hurdman et al., 2011; Kawut et al., 2003) and may reflect differences in cardiac contractility and underlying pulmonary vasculopathy between the groups (M J Overbeek et al., 2008, 2009).
 Intravenous therapy and transplantation therapy should be considered early in suitable patients with severe PAH at diagnosis.